 Share this Image On Your Site

-Lycopene colors foods red.
+Lycopene is a plant chemical that colors foods red.
 All tomato based foods, pink grapefruit, guava, and watermelon contain lycopene.
-By acting as a very strong anti-oxidant and cancer fighter, lycopene protects your health.
+By acting as a very strong antioxidant and cancer fighter, lycopene protects your health.
 Early research studies have found that men who ate ten or more servings of tomato based foods or other pink/red foods weekly had a significant reduction in prostate cancer.
 Some studies also suggest lycopene protects against other cancers such as liver, skin, breast, and lung cancers.
 Newer research suggests the lycopene derived from tomatoes helped human subjects improve their cholesterol levels.

 Heat and oil aid in increasing lycopene absorption.
 Therefore, Italian cuisine that has both tomatoes and oil is a great way to boost your dietary lycopene absorption.

-Anthocyanin colors foods dark red to blue.
+Anthocyanin is a plant chemical that colors foods dark red to blue.
 Cherries, blueberries, purple grapes, raspberries, red cabbage, and cranberries are sources of anthocyanin.
-In addition to being anti-oxidants, anthocyanins also appear to reduce cholesterol production to help keep our arteries clear.
-Aiding immunity and boosting production of detoxifying enzymes are other possible benefits of anthocyanins.
+In addition to being antioxidants, anthocyanins also appear to reduce cholesterol production to help keep our arteries clear.
+Aiding immunity and boosting production of detoxifying enzymes are other possible health benefits of anthocyanins.

-Polyphenols, along with anthocyanins, help color foods black.
-Foods rich in polyphenols are also rich in anti-oxidants.
+The plant chemicals called polyphenols, along with anthocyanins, help color foods black.
+Foods rich in polyphenols are also rich in antioxidants.
 Examples of black foods include prunes, dates, blackberries, figs, raisins, black beans, chocolate, and coffee.
-Dark chocolate is particulary high on the anti-oxidant chart.
-News every chocoholic loves to hear.
+Dark chocolate is particularly high on the antioxidant chart.
+Obviously, news every chocoholic loves to hear.
 And, our morning coffee?
 Studies have found that coffee polyphenols seem to protect against diabetes and certain cancers such as pancreatic cancer.
 If you need other beverages high in polyphenols, there is green tea and wine.

 Key health benefits are that it’s another anti-oxidant.
 It protects the skin, fights infection, regulates genes, and impacts reproduction.
 In particular, beta-carotene rich foods offer health benefits against various age related eye diseases.

-White foods like garlic, scallions, onions, and leeks contain the phytochemicals allicin and diallyl sulfide.
-The smell of garlic after cutting is due to the allicin..
+White foods like garlic, scallions, onions, and leeks contain the plant chemicals allicin and diallyl sulfide.
+The smell of garlic after cutting is due to the allicin.
 Allicin may protect against certain cancers as well as decrease blood pressure.
-Diallyl sulfide also seems to offer protection against certain cancers such as stomach cancer.
+Diallyl sulfide also seems to offer protection against certain cancers, in particular stomach cancer.

 Green foods contain chlorophyll which may mask other colors such as the orange color of beta-carotene.
-It is safe to say that green colored foods contain a wide array of many types phytochemicals, vitamins and minerals.
+It is safe to say that green colored foods contain a wide array of many types plant chemicals, vitamins, and minerals.
 Cruciferous vegetables (broccoli, green cabbage, kale, Brussels sprouts) all contain sulforaphane.
-This phytochemial may act by detoxifying cancer causing compounds, limiting production of cancer causing hormones, and preventing tumor growth.
-Green fruits and vegetables are also sources of phytochemicals known to prevent macular degeneration.
+This plant chemical may act by detoxifying cancer causing compounds, limiting production of cancer causing hormones, and preventing tumor growth.
+Green fruits and vegetables are also sources of plant chemicals known to prevent macular degeneration.
 Macular degeneration is the leading cause of blindness in the US in those over 60 years of age.